image357/password/README.md

 # simple-password-manager

-Ever needed to have a simple key-value store with an encryption backend to handle your app passwords?
+Ever needed a simple key-value store with an encryption backend to handle your app passwords?

 **Look no further!** This is a simple password manger (library) written in Go.
 You can use it with Go, REST calls and any other language that links with C.

-And the best of it all: **it's free** - BSD licenced - just don't sue me if you loose your passwords (no pun intended, ha!)
+And the best of it all: **it's free** - BSD licensed - just don't sue me if you loose your passwords (no pun intended, ha!)

 ## Setup / Build

 ### Go

-`go mod tidy` automatically fetches the necessary dependencies when you add the import statement in your code (see also: [Go's module support](https://go.dev/wiki/Modules#how-to-use-modules)):
+`go mod tidy` automatically fetches the necessary dependencies when you add the import statement to your code (see also: [Go's module support](https://go.dev/wiki/Modules#how-to-use-modules)):
 ```golang
 import "github.com/image357/password"
 ```